Honda Civic Type R: Mugen Type R concept

-Introduced at the 2016 Tokyo Motor Show, the Mugen Civic Type R is an aerodynamic package for the Civic Type R. The package includes an adjustable front lip spoiler, front canards, side skirts and a rear diffuser.
-The rear wing has been replaced with a GT style fixed rear wing.
-These elements are made from carbon fiber, a carbon fiber hood was also included as an option.
-There were no changes made to the drivetrain although a new exhaust system having a single exhaust pipe instead of the quad was fitted.
+Introduced at the 2016 Tokyo Auto Salon, the Mugen Civic Type R was an aerodynamic package for the FK2 Civic Type R. It included an adjustable front lip spoiler, front canards, side skirts, and a rear diffuser, all made from carbon fiber.
+The standard rear wing was replaced by a fixed GT-style spoiler, and a single-exit exhaust system was installed in place of the standard dual setup.
+There were no drivetrain modifications.